SKrotkih/SimpleOrganizer/README.md

 - local notifications
 - sharing
 - Documents.
 Ypu can add and edit txt documents.
+- UIDocumentPickerViewController - download files from remote storage on iCloud, DropBox, GoogleDrive and so on to local folder.

 Used design patterns:
 - abstract method;